 Platform co-ops can find roots in a story already well-known in the cooperative movement.
 The famous “Rochdale Pioneers” embodied a struggle not only against capitalist wage labor, but also against mechanization.
 Most of them were weavers, a group with a militant history in the region that quite recently included machine-breaking.
 The Luddites staged their most active assaults against the British textile industry only a couple of decades before the Pioneers opened their cooperative store in 1844.
-Cooperatives were yet another attempt to retain economic autonomy lost through the twin processes of dispossession (of land and tools) and mechanization.
+Cooperatives were yet another attempt to retain economic autonomy lost through dual processes of dispossession (of land and tools) and mechanization.

 Platform cooperatives belong to this legacy.
-Far into the reign of wage labor, digital technology is again emerging under companies who deny basic labor rights, let alone worker ownership.
+Far into the reign of wage labor, digital technology is again emerging under corporations who deny basic labor rights, let alone worker ownership.
 While platform co-ops seek to reclaim digital tools, their emergence reveals the problem technology presents as it develops with and through capitalist markets.
 Even when automation does not threaten livelihoods directly, technologies developed outside workers’ control tend to make their lives harder, rather than easier.
 For the companies who do own these technologies, the capacity to exploit only grows as people are pushed into ever more precarious “gig” labor.

 Despite two centuries since the industrial revolution in which the modern cooperative took form, the conflicts between cooperation and technology then and now are familiar.
 Platform cooperatives take on corporations that rely on huge labor reserves while saving the workers themselves no labor.
 In the mainstream platform economy, worker exploitation is a default, not least because in countries like the US and UK, companies refuse the responsibilities normally assumed (if not fulfilled) by employers who designate their workers as “independent” contractors.

 Cooperatives expose this false autonomy: in a co-op, workers both own and govern the business.
 The principles guide these twin processes.
 At the turn of the twentieth century, cooperative institutions formalized the cooperative principles.
-By the 1930s, organizations like the Finnish-organized Central Cooperative Wholesale in the United States developed regional cooperative economies built on the Rochdale method.
+By the 1930s, institutions like the Finnish-organized Central Cooperative Wholesale in the United States developed entire regional economies built on the Rochdale method.
 The ICA officially endorsed the Rochdale-derived principles as the internationally-recognized “cooperative principles” in 1937.
 For almost a century since, despite internal disagreements and subsequent revisions, the ICA principles have remained remarkably unchanged:

 - Voluntary and Open Membership